jmenter/JAMSVGImage/README.md

 ![Pods Example](https://raw.githubusercontent.com/jmenter/JAMSVGImage/develop/podsInstructions.png)

+Keep in mind that if you go this route, you will probably have to repeat these steps every time you run pod install.

 An alternative to this workaround is to just drag the class files directly to your project (make sure you link to "libz.dylb").

 Etc.
 ----